-The Examination Committees for the final dissertation are nominated by the Dean of the Faculty or the President of the Course Council, and are composed of at least 7 members, including the president of the committee, which shall include at least 5 permanent lecturers and/or researchers on fixed-term contracts.
+The Examination Committees for the final dissertation are nominated by the Dean of the Faculty or the President of the Course Council, and are composed of at least five members, including the president of the committee, which shall include at least three tenured professors assigned as lecturers and/or fixed-term researchers.

-Members of the Examination Committee can be full professors, associate professors, contract professors, researchers (established and otherwise), permanent lecturers from other Faculties of the University and other universities.
+Full professors, associate professors, contract professors, University Researchers (established and otherwise), permanent lecturers also from other Faculties of the University or other universities and experts with proven experience on the topics discussed in the paper presented are eligible for participation in Examination Committees.